cmu-sei/kaiju/README.md

     More extensive usage documentation can be found in Ghidra's `Help > Contents` menu when using the tool.

-**REMINDER**: for details on usage of these GUI tools, please see the Kaiju help under Ghidra's built-in help system.
-To access these help docs, from the Ghidra menu, go to `Help > Contents` and then select `CERT Kaiju` from the tree navigation on the left-hand side of the help window.

 ### Command-line "Headless" Mode

 Ghidra also supports a "headless" mode allowing tools to be run